PPG Paints Arena: Design and construction

-PPG Paints Arena is one of the only major sports venues whose soft drink contract is not with The Coca-Cola Company or PepsiCo.
+Prior to 2024, PPG Paints Arena was one of the only major sports venues whose soft drink contract was not with The Coca-Cola Company or PepsiCo.
 (Coca-Cola previously held the contract with Civic Arena.)
-Instead, Dr Pepper Snapple Group holds a contract, and serves its own products such as RC Cola, Diet Rite, Cherikee Red, and Sunkist Orange Soda, in addition to its more popular brands such as Dr Pepper, 7 Up, and A&W Root Beer that are typically sold alongside Coca-Cola or Pepsi products in other venues.
+Instead, Dr Pepper Snapple Group held a contract, and served its own products such as RC Cola, Diet Rite, Cherikee Red, and Sunkist Orange Soda, in addition to its more popular brands such as Dr Pepper, 7 Up, and A&W Root Beer that are typically sold alongside Coca-Cola or Pepsi products in other venues.
 At the time of the arena's opening, Heinz Field sold Coca-Cola products and PNC Park sold Pepsi products, making Pittsburgh's three major sporting venues initially each selling different soft drinks.
 In 2012, Heinz Field joined PNC Park in pouring Pepsi products, breaking a 50-year commitment with Coca-Cola, while PNC Park switched to Coca-Cola products for 2014.
 The final years of the Civic Arena were without a pouring rights contract due to its impending demolition.
 In this time, Coca-Cola retained pouring rights in fountains (seemingly due to the cost of a large scale changeover) and Dr Pepper/7 Up products were exclusively sold in bottles.
 This is one of the few times that a venue this large has sold products from competing soft drink companies.

+As of July, 2024, Coca-Cola is the official in-game beverage provider of PPG Paints Arena.

 As with most other NHL arenas, the Penguins make use of a goal horn whenever the team scores a goal at home.
 It is also played just before the beginning of a home game, and after the Penguins win.
 Their current goal horn, made by Nathan Manufacturing, Inc. and introduced in 2005 to coincide with the arrival of Sidney Crosby to the team, was brought over from the Civic Arena to the PPG Paints Arena after the Penguins closed the Civic Arena.